2017-2018 Academic Year

 Types of Awards

-- Need: The majority of scholarships, ranging from $1,000 to $2,500, consider a student’s merit and financial need in determining eligibility for award.
-You must be eligible for Financial Aid to be considered for these awards.
+- Need: The majority of scholarships consider a student’s merit and financial need in determining eligibility for awards.
+You must be eligible for Financial Aid and have submitted a FAFSA to be considered for these awards.

 - Educational Opportunity Program (EOP): There are a number of scholarships that take into consideration affiliation with the UW Educational Opportunity Program.
 If you are not affiliated, contact the EOP Counseling Center in Mary Gates Hall 133 or at 206.543.7132.